orbitalquark/scintillua/doc/manual.md

   performance penalty for large source files when this option and folding are enabled.
 The default is `0`.

+* `fold.on.zero.sum.lines`

+  If `fold.on.zero.sum.lines` is set to `1`, lines that contain both an ending and starting fold point are marked as fold points.
+For example, the C line `} else {` would be marked as a fold point.
+The default is `0`.

 ### Using Scintillua as a Lua Library

 In order to use Scintillua as a Lua library, simply place the `lexers/`